andrearanica/mips-simulator/README.md

 - Decode: the Control Unit understands what is the instruction type
 - Execute: the CPU executes the instruction

-Attention: this projects simulates a subset of the MIPS32 ISA.
-The instructions that are implemented are: lw, sw, R-type, BEQ, J

 ## How to use?
 This simulator takes a file made by 32-bits instructions organized in rows, like the following. *Important*: the last row of the file must be the `break` operation, to prevent the simulator to continue fetching the instruction from the memory.